 Isabella Bird put Estes Park on the map.
-Her audacious feat of summiting Longs Peak, clad in rubber boots and a flowing silk dress, remains etched in history.
+Her audacious feat of summiting Longs Peak, clad in Victorian-era boots and a Hawaiian riding dress, remains etched in history.
 But her impact extends far beyond that.

 Bird is admired for her unwavering determination and her relentless pursuit of breaking societal barriers.
 She fearlessly challenged the standards of her generation, inspiring countless others to embrace their own passions and defy conventions.